everbrightw/CourseProject/README.md

    Unzip the file and place the folder under `EducationalWeb/pdf.js/static/slides/`

+5. Run `python scraper.py` from `CourseProject/crawling/` to scrape lecture slides from the website

+6. Then run `python parsePDF` under `EducationalWeb/pdf.js/` to normalize the slides name and save one PDF into a folder with single slides.

+7. Run `python getRelatedFiles.py` in `EducationalWeb/pdf.js/static` to get every single slide’s related slides with ranking scores

-5. From `EducationalWeb/pdf.js/build/generic/web` , run the following command: `gulp server`
+8. From `EducationalWeb/pdf.js/build/generic/web` , run the following command: `gulp server`

-6. In another terminal window, run `python app.py` from `EducationalWeb/`
+9. In another terminal window, run `python app.py` from `EducationalWeb/`

-7. The site should be available at http://localhost:8096/
+10. The site should be available at http://localhost:8096/